HanzgitH/pluginnode-install/README.md

    Keep in mind that you still have to do the Oracle Contract deployment part wich you find here: https://docs.goplugin.co

    This install does not include any changings to your Firewall you may need to apply in order for the node to run correctly.

+Testing:

+The new updated node included TLS and updated RPC is currently under testing, feel free to test this, this replaces 3a.

+    ./node_temp.sh

 Disclaimer: